• Skip to primary navigation

 Gluten-Free Olive Oil Cake with Lemon & Almond Flour

-Gluten-free olive oil cake gets a flavor boost from lemon zest and almond flour, keeping it grain-free and dairy-free to boot.
-This recipe takes an hour to make, start to finish, using just 10 easy-to-find ingredients.
-Enjoy this incredibly moist, tender, springy cake on its own, or serve it up with whipped cream and fresh spring berries.
+This super-moist gluten-free olive oil cake gets a flavor boost from lemon zest and almond flour, keeping it grain-free and dairy-free.
+This simple cake batter takes 20 minutes to prepare using almond and tapioca flours, olive oil, lemon zest and juice, sugar, and eggs.
+After a 40 minute bake, enjoy this incredibly moist, tender cake on its own, or serve it up with whipped cream and fresh berries.

 Also, a farewell to someone special.